-\ This withholding requirement does not apply to the residents of Arizona, Oregon, and Washington D.C., who are subject to and pay income taxes at rates of 3.15% (.0315) or higher to their resident state.
+\ This withholding requirement does not apply to the residents of Oregon and Washington D.C., who are subject to and pay income taxes at 3.05% (.0305) or higher to their resident state.
+Arizona residents are subject to withholding on the difference between the Indiana income tax rate and the Arizona income tax rate.
 Individuals who are included on the entities' Schedule Composite are not required to file an individual income tax return to report income from those entities with three exceptions: